 The provincial government establishes the legislature, policies and guidelines that determine how assessments are to be completed.

-Assessor calculates your assessment according to the provincial legislation and guidelines.
+The assessor calculates your assessment according to provincial legislation and guidelines.

 Assessors use sales information to calculate the value of your property.